These Lemon Lavender Butter Cookies could make a great gift for family and friends! Bake them in the winter and they will bring summer closer to you.

-The cookies are also perfect on a Sunday afternoon, munching on them in the garden next to a delicious tea, but how perfect they could be for a bridal or baby shower?
+The cookies are also perfect on a Sunday afternoon, munching on them in the garden next to a delicious tea, but how perfect could they be for a bridal or baby shower?

 They are light and have this hint of lavender that is delicate and delicious.
 The cookies are also not very sweet.

-I like the recipe as it is, simple, delicious, herbal and elegant.
+I like the recipe as it is simple, delicious, herbal, and elegant.

-Then, you might ask where you can find dried lavender that is also edible?
+Then, you might ask where you can find dried lavender that is also edible.
 Well, in your garden, of course!

-Oh wait, you don’t have a garden?
+Oh wait, you don't have a garden?
 Many grocery stores carry dried lavender, but you can also order it online.
-Get the lavender here.

-A few notes before you start baking:
+A few notes

-Then, make sure the butter is room temperature.
+Then, make sure the butter is at room temperature.
 If it is not, place it in the microwave for 20 seconds.
 If it is not soft, you will not be able to beat it with sugar properly.

-Add the egg, zest of the lemon, flour, baking powder, a pinch of salt and the dried lavender.
+Add the egg, zest of the lemon, flour, baking powder, a pinch of salt, and the dried lavender.

 Shape the dough into a bowl, wrap it in plastic foil and place it in the refrigerator for 30 minutes.